The Living Edens: Arctic Oasis - Canada Southampton Island

 During the Arctic spring and summer, one of Earth's most dazzling displays of rejuvenation takes place in Canada's far north.
 A brief season of light and plenty brings great migrations of bowhead and beluga whales, harp seals, caribou, and polar bears.
-It also brings an Inuit hunter whose aim is to teach his 12-year-old son the traditional survival skills of his ancient people.
+It also brings an Inuk hunter whose aim is to teach his 12-year-old son the traditional survival skills of his ancient people.